2019 Session Descriptions

 The child welfare system exists to serve families and protect children in need, but it is commonly understood that there are racial disparities throughout.
 Many embrace an ideal of being “color blind,” of not seeing race, ethnicity, or culture.
 The reality is that this approach and language can be barriers to honest race equity conversations, or that it may overlook the reality of the children, youth, and families we serve.
 Join us for a thoughtful and relevant discussion regarding race, ethnicity, and culture in child welfare system.

-Presenters: Sheila Craig, Texas Health and Human Services Commission, and Virginia Flores, LCSW
+Presenters: Sheila Craig, Director, Substance Use Disorder Programs, Texas Health and Human Services Commission; and Virginia Flores, LCSW

 TUESDAY, OCTOBER 1